ProximoSrl/ProximoSrl.github.io/_posts/2014-09-09-about-this-blog.md

 ### Intro
 This blog is about a journey we want to share: we are building a new software product, learning day by day something new from our users, from our mistakes, from our friends.

-### Why?
+### Why we are doing this?
 (Quid pro quo)
 No this blog is not a marketing effort, it's a giveback to the dev community; a giveback we hope can improve our learning journey through your feedback and maybe prevent you a headache for the same mistakes we made.

 <blockquote class="twitter-tweet" ><p>Learn in the open.
 Have no shame to publish your code and ask questions and go after it.</p>&mdash; Kelly Sommers (@kellabyte) <a href="https://twitter.com/kellabyte/status/504105483569860608">August 26, 2014</a></blockquote>

 ok.. show me the code.

-### What
+### What you will find on this blog?
 We plan to publish all the code with you (yes, the whole product.. not just code snippets) in 6-9 months when we hope to reach a full featured 1.0 release and have 500+ active paying users.

-We'll share more about the product and the current stack (AngularJS, .Net, NEventstore, CQRS / ES / DDD, MongoDB, Elasticsearch) in the next weeks.
+We'll share more about the product (domain insights), tradeoffs and our current dev stack (AngularJS, .Net, NEventstore, CQRS / ES / DDD, MongoDB, Elasticsearch) in the next weeks.

 So..
 No code?
 No party!
 Hold on... [software development is a learning process, working code is a side effetc](http://www.slideshare.net/ziobrando/model-storming)